TwinFlame-Development/horoscopeAPI/README.rst

     <tr>
       <td>‘sign’</td>
       <td>Yes</td>
       <td>The zodiac sign for which to retrieve the horoscope information.
-The sign should be in lowercase.</td>
+The sign should be in lowercase.
+Alternatively this can be 'all' to return all sign horoscopes for a given date.</td>
     </tr>
     <tr>
       <td>‘token’</td>